Drugi-Legion-Gladiatorow/xnotes-auth/readme.md

 POST `/` - go to github authorization page

-userdata is passed as a query string to `/success` after logging in
+userdata is passed as a query string to `OAUTH_CALLBACK_URL` from env variables after logging in

 failed login redirects back to `/`